Felangelena/rsschool-cv/cv.md

 - Open minded and empathetic
 - Have logical and critical thinking
 - Quickly find myself in a new environment
-- Work under pressure to achieve goals
 - Responsibility
-- Working on compromises

 ## Languages

 - Ukrainian - native
 - Russian - native
 - English - B1
-- Polish - B1
+- Polish - B2

 ## On The Side
-- Spent time in swimming pool for relaxing
+- Spend time in swimming pool for relaxing
 - Dance reggaeton for fun
 - Learn new things on online courses